lovablelabs/docs/src/tips-tricks/using-videos.md

 # :clapper: Using videos

-GPT Engineer offers two methods for embedding videos into your projects: by linking to an external video (such as YouTube) or by using videos uploaded to the public folder in your GitHub repository.
+Lovable offers two methods for embedding videos into your projects: by linking to an external video (such as YouTube) or by using videos uploaded to the public folder in your GitHub repository.
 Below, we’ll cover both options step by step.

 ## Linking to an external video

 The simplest and the recommended way to incorporate a video is by linking to one hosted externally, like on YouTube.
-To instruct GPT Engineer to use an external video, follow these steps:
+To instruct Lovable to use an external video, follow these steps:

 - Locate the video you want to embed (e.g., on YouTube) and copy its URL.
 - In your project prompt, specify where you want the video and include the URL.
 Here’s how to do it.